microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ![](../Manual/Images/ContosoExpensesMainWindow.png)

-3. Let's change the color from the current on to Red, by setting the **Color** property:
+3. Let's change the color from the current blue one to red, by setting the **Color** property:

     ```xml
     <SolidColorBrush x:Key="SemiTransparentBackground"